Meeting-BaaS/mcp-on-vercel/README.md

 This is the main MCP (Model Context Protocol) server powering [chat.meetingbaas.com](https://chat.meetingbaas.com), providing the LLM integration and AI capabilities for the Meeting BaaS chat interface.
 It's a fork of the [Vercel MCP template](https://github.com/vercel-labs/mcp-on-vercel) with Meeting BaaS-specific modifications.

-> Note: Changes have been made to this fork so that it can be deployed on a traditional server.
-To deploy it on Vercel, vercel.json would need to be recreated
+**Note:** This fork can be deployed on a traditional server.
+To deploy on Vercel, you must recreate a `vercel.json` file.

 The server implements the Model Context Protocol (MCP) that integrates with Meeting BaaS services, enabling: